1carlito/stock-wars/README.md

 https://www.youtube.com/watch?v=wpjBiiggFGY

 ### 1. Backtesting
 Test the agent's performance on historical data, with strict look ahead constraints you don't have to worry about future data.
-In addition for those worrying about lookahead bias from the LLM, Chutes supports older models so their pre-training + knowledge updates will comply with your dates.
+In addition for those worrying about lookahead bias from the LLM, Chutes supports older models so their pre-training + knowledge updates can comply with your dates.
 Keep in my mind a long date range can be costly.
 Backtesting supports  single stock processing, updated portfolio state and portfolio allocation - see explanantion in Live Trading section.
 ```bash
 # General usage
 python3 backtesting/start_agent_backtest.py --symbol AAPL --start-date 2023-01-01 --end-date 2023-01-31